 So, you’ve found some cheap flights to Krakow (thanks Ryanair).
-You’ve just booked your hotel.
-Now you need to find out the best things to do in Krakow for 3 days.
+You’ve just booked your Krakow hotel.
+Now you need to find out the best things to do in Krakow in 3 days.

-Sure, a few friends have been and that guy from the office who won’t stop talking about the stag do he came on last summer.
+Sure, a few friends might have been and that guy from the office who won’t stop talking about the stag party he came on last summer.
 Really though, how much do you know about Krakow?

 The majority of tourists visiting for the first time, don’t know too much about Krakow, or Poland before they arrive.
 This is one of the most underrated cities in Europe and you’re about to find out why.

-Luckily for you, we are only too happy to share our wealth of knowledge.
-Let’s get stuck in with our things to do in Krakow: 3 Day itinerary!
+Luckily, we are only too happy to share our wealth of knowledge of the best things to do when you visit Krakow.
+Let’s get stuck in with our Krakow 3-Day itinerary.

 The first thing you’ll need is a good breakfast to start off your day.
 If you want to treat yourself head to Charlotte in Plac Szczepanski.
 For some further options, check out our post on some of the best cafes in Krakow.

 JOIN A FREE WALKING TOUR OF KRAKOW OLD TOWN

 Each week we pass countless tourists looking at maps on street corners, unsure where they’ve been and where they are going next.
 Get some help!

 After breakfast start your first day with a free walking tour of Krakow Old Town and Wawel castle (Wawel).
 It is the best (and cheapest) way to familiarize yourself with the city and learn a few things.
 Krakow city tours aren’t boring history lessons.
 They’re fun and entertaining trips, guided by knowledgeable guides.
 They offer you valuable advice on the best things to do n Krakow, not to mention saving you a lot of time wandering aimlessly.